llniu/ALD-study/README.md

 - Link to repository: [github.com/llniu/ALD-study](https://github.com/llniu/ALD-study)
 - Link to bioRxiv preprint: [A protein marker panel for liver disease](https://www.biorxiv.org/content/10.1101/2020.10.16.337592v1)
 - summary of scripts used for diverse analysis in the project
-- 459 ALD patients (to varying degrees) and 137 age-, bmi-, and gender matched healthy controls
+- 459 ALD patients (to varying degrees) and 137 age-, bmi-, and gender matched healthy controls in the discovery cohort
+- 63 ALD patients in the validation cohort
-- Datasets generated and used in this study include proteomics, clinical data, and liver histology characterizations.
+- Datasets generated and used in this study include proteomics, clinical data (baseline and follow-up), and liver histology characterization.

 ## Contents